ollyy/ollyy.github.io/entries/_posts/2019-07-22-webconcept.md

 sticky: false
 ---

-To aid the development process of the Metropolis Blue webpage I put together concept art heaviliy inspired by the current design of the Metropolis website.
+To aid the development process of the Metropolis Blue webpage I put together concept art heavily inspired by the current design of the Metropolis website.

 Unfortunately this concept art went unused due to time constraints.